 Summer is officially upon us.
-If you live in most parts of Texas that means tropical temperatures and hurricane threats without the white, sandy beaches to make up for it.
-You probably think I’m crazy for even touching my oven in this kind of climate but, after creating the scrumptious sweet tea pound cake I shared a few posts back, my wheels got to turning and I was inspired to make a dessert that is reflective of our current weather situation: southern with a touch of tropical.
-That is how the idea for this pound cake was born.
-It doesn’t take much more effort than a traditional pound cake and the flavor is much sweeter and less overwhelming than a hot, humid Texas day.
+If you live in any part of Texas that means tropical temperatures and hurricane threats without the white, sandy beaches to make up for it.
+You probably think I’m touched for heating up my oven in this kind of climate but this sweet tea pound cake got my wheels turning and I’ve been inspired to make a dessert that is reflective of our current weather situation: southern with a touch of tropical.
+This golden pineapple pound cake doesn’t take much more effort than the traditional pound cake my Grandma taught me how to make and you’ll find that the flavor is much sweeter and less overwhelming than a hot, humid Texas day.

-Classic, buttery Southern pound cake with golden pineapple baked inside is topped with sweetened crushed pineapple!
+A classic, buttery Southern pound cake with crushed golden pineapple baked inside and finished with a simple vanilla frosting

 - 1 pound butter softened to room temperature